claygiffin/100-coaches-site/src/pages/coaches/index.md

 ---
 templateKey: coaches-page
-title: >
+title: |
-  The 100 Coaches are a unique spectrum of talent including the world’s leading executive coaches, consultants, speakers, authors, iconic leaders, entrepreneurs and non-profit leaders.
+  The 100 Coaches are a unique spectrum of talent from around the world
 coachList:
   - bio: >-
       One of the most highly respected experts in the field of contemporary